Register Clients with a Bootstrap Script

 When you create your bootstrap script, add a path to the file containing the public key fingerprint with the

-SLE 15 uses Python 3 by default.
-Bootstrap scripts based on Python 2 must be re-created for SLE 15 systems.
-Attempting to register SLE 15 systems using Python 2 bootstrap scripts will fail.
+openSUSE Leap 15 and SLE 15 use Python 3 by default.
+Bootstrap scripts based on Python 2 must be re-created for openSUSE Leap 15 and SLE 15 systems.
+If you register openSUSE Leap 15 or SLE 15 systems using Python 2, the bootstrap script fails.